This webpage provides updates about how the College is supporting our Arizona communities and community partners during the COVID-19 outbreak.

 COVID-19 hotline: Public Health Students Help Answer Public Calls to Information Hotline

 Many MEZCOPH students have been trained in the Student Aid for Field Epidemiology Response (SAFER) course to support regional health departments, including Pima County Health Department and Maricopa County Health Department.
 SAFER students will answer phones for a coronavirus information hotline at the Arizona Poison and Drug Information Center (APDIC) at the College of Pharmacy at the University of Arizona.
 The APDIC has promoted its hotline phone number as a “coronavirus information hotline” to provide answers to Arizonans who have questions about the COVID-19 outbreak.
-SAFER students and COPH faculty are working with APDIC to expand the hotline into a "virtual call center" so more students can help, they hope to launch the week of March 30th.
+SAFER students and COPH faculty worked with APDIC and UArizona Information Technology to expand the hotline into a "virtual call center" using the Amazon Connect platform so more students can help answer calls.

 Parents and Teachers: Toolkit for Talking to Kids About COVID-19

 Dr. Patricia Haynes lead a team of faculty and students to develop a Toolkit of materials to guide parents and teachers on how to talk to kids about the COVID-19 (coronavirus) outbreak.
 Check out all the materials on our Toolkit webpage.